paulcpederson/scss-utils/README.md

 #### Animation

-The animation mixin allows you to declare cross-browser animations.
-The mixin accepts
+The animation mixin allows you to declare cross-browser animations:

 ```scss
 box:hover {